tenjava-2014/yawkat-t2/manual.md

 DisplayEnergyCommand
 --------------------

-*/energy* displays the energy currently in your account.
+*/energy [username]* displays the energy currently in your or someone else's account.

 EnergyAddCommand / EnergyRemoveCommand
 --------------------------------------